bbauska/W3Cx-3of5/README.md

 </video>
 ```

-At <i>line 9</i>, we added a <track> element to add English subtitles, as the guitar teacher there is speaking in French.
-We will now explain how we created this subtitle track.
+<p>At <i>line 9</i>, we added a <track> element to add English subtitles, as the guitar teacher there is speaking in French.
+We will now explain how we created this subtitle track.</p>

 <h4>Adding subtitles to the video</h4>
 <p>